R-CVP is the name of a combination of cancer drugs used to treat low grade non-Hodgkin lymphoma. It is made up of the drugs:

 Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, no more or less.

-- Cyclophosphamide as an injection into your vein or as a drip over 30 minutes.
+- You have cyclophosphamide as an injection into your vein or as a drip over about 20-30 minutes.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.

 Before treatment starts you have a blood test to check for viruses such as Hepatitis B infection or

 How often and how severe the side effects are can vary from person to person.
 They also depend on what other treatments you're having.